-Every now and then I like to do a five day FASTING MIMICKING DIET.
-After trying a number of versions, including the excellent one developed by Dr. Valter Longo, I came up with an adaptation of my own which works well for me.
+Every now and then I like to do a five day FAST or a FASTING MIMICKING DIET (FMD).
+After trying a number of versions of the FMD, including the one developed by Dr. Valter Longo, I came up with a version of my own which works well for me.

-I do FMDs partly for weight control (I’m 6′, 180 pounds, but now and then my weight starts creeping up a little; doing an FMD will reset it), but also for autophagy and apoptosis, described in more detail below.
+I do FMDs partly for weight control.
+I’m 5′ 11.5″, 180 pounds, so I’m about the right weight for my height.
+But now and then my weight starts creeping up a little.
+When that happens, doing an FMD will help reset it.

-The FMD that I follow has the following macronutrients:
+The FASTING MIMICKING DIET that I follow has the following macronutrients:

 - The point of a fasting mimicking diet is to experience both AUTOPHAGY and APOPTOSIS.
-Both require that you cut your protein to no more than 15 grams per day.
+Both require that you cut your protein to somewhere in the range of 15 grams per day (or less).

 - AUTOPHAGY is a kind of deep cleaning of your cells.
 Your body needs some fuel, so it scavenges your cells for amino acids it can turn into proteins to keep vital bodily functions going.
 This accumulated debris out of your cells.
 It’s similar in a way to taking trash out of your house to be disposed of.
+Autophagy kicks in when we do without protein for a long enough period of time.
 See related article

-- APOPTOSIS is programmed cell death — in this case the death of senescent cells.
-Around two or three days into a fast, your body runs out of cellular debris, so it starts eating its own cells… but this is good, because the ones it starts with are dying/decaying senescent cells.
+- APOPTOSIS is programmed cell death –– in this case the death of senescent cells.
+Around two or three days into a fast, there’s evidence that your body runs out of cellular debris, so it starts eating its own cells.

-- I should be clear that I am only talking about how much protein I eat (or limit myself to) when fasting (or doing an F.M.D.)!
-Our bodies need protein, and it should not be limited that severely when you’re not fasting or doing a fasting mimicking diet.
+- I should be clear that I am only talking about how much protein I eat (or limit myself to) when fasting (or doing an FMD).
+No one should try to live on 15 grams of protein indefinitely.
+Our bodies need protein,* and if we’re deprived of it serious health problems will develop.

 - The point is that Fasting Mimicking Diets are temporary, not permanent.
 If you try living on one permanently, you’d better have your will made out, because you will die.